Electromagnetic Compatibility (EMC)

 EMC testing is essential to determine a product's level of compliance with product safety directives.

 Compliance means that your product is safe and will function as expected.
 The essential requirements are that any disturbance generated does not exceed the level above which other equipment cannot tolerate and has a level of immunity to disturbances expected within its operating environment.
 If the system uses products from different manufacturers, there is always a risk of a non-compliant product being placed.
 The first signs of non-compliance are malfunctioning systems, which lead to downtime, increasing costs, and potentially hazardous situations.

 Our EMC test capabilities

 Winmate has an in-house EMC test laboratory to perform highly accurate EMC tests relating to both conducted and radiated emissions.
-The capability spectrum ranges across industrial requirements to serving many medical and military applications too.
+The capability spectrum ranges across industrial requirements to serving many medical and Defence applications too.

 Anechoic RF chamber used for EMC testing (radiated emissions and immunity).

 We can provide simple print-outs of your emissions scans that show the basic test information.
 We can also offer a highly detailed test report, complete with photos, results, and conclusions that can further evidence of conformance to support your declaration to the necessary directives and standards.